 In 2019 our pay to independent contractors M.I. in Middlesex County and J.T. in Hartford County increased by 49% over 2018.
 Our work at the moment is mostly developing, prototyping and manufacturing small runs of patented products for individual designers including pet products, sporting gear and apparel.
 These designers also include an exciting group of inspired, urban designers in the Hartford area.
 We are actively involved in growing a vertically integrated apparel industry in CT along with groups such as Breakfast, Lunch and Dinner.
 Our efforts also include creating connections between designers, producers of textiles, trims and yarn and providers of services such as knitting, dyeing and embroidery in the region.

 Goal 2: Diverting materials from the waste stream into our business and preventing materials from our manufacturing processes from entering the waste stream

 In 2019, we collected equipment and materials from all over the state of CT then redistributed them to individuals and non-profit service providers.
 We placed two unwanted sewing machines with one of our independent contractors and have taken in three more to be refurbished and distributed.
 We continue to sort our natural fibers, synthetic fibers, and pattern paper for recycling.
-Natural fibers are used by us, synthetic fiber materials are taken to Fabscrap in Brooklyn.
-Unfortunately, the material is transported by car but we try to offset the carbon footprint of that by collecting materials from other sources to fill the vehicle.
+Natural fibers are used by us, synthetic fiber materials will be taken to Fabscrap in Brooklyn.
+Unfortunately, the material is transported by car but we will try to offset the carbon footprint of that by collecting materials from other sources to fill the vehicle.